At-Home Fireworks Continue, Despite Thousands of Eye Injuries Every Year

 Some of the more severe fireworks eye injuries that can occur from fireworks include chemical and thermal burns, rupture of the eyeball and corneal abrasions.

 Fireworks Survey Results

 To better understand how people view fireworks and fireworks safety practices, the Academy commissioned a nationally representative survey of more than 2,000 adults online.
 Among the findings:

 - Many report injury by fireworks, plan to use fireworks: One-third said they know someone who has been injured by fireworks or has been injured themselves.
-Despite the known dangers, 1 in 5 said they plan to use fireworks themselves this Fourth of July.
+Despite the known dangers, 1 in 5 said they still use fireworks themselves on Fourth of July.

 - More say it’s OK for kids to play with sparklers/fireworks than candles, stove: Only 11 percent said it’s OK for a child of that age range to light birthday candles and 4 percent think it’s OK for them to cook on a stove unsupervised.
 By comparison, more than half, or 54 percent, say that children ages of 5 to 10 should be allowed to handle sparklers and other fireworks.

 - Few protect their eyes from fireworks; more do for home repair, cleaning: Only 10 percent of people said they wear protective eyewear when using fireworks.
 In comparison, nearly 26 percent reported wearing protective eyewear when doing home repair like plumbing or carpentry, and almost 28 percent use eye protection when cleaning their homes.